Battle Arena Toshinden 2: Development and release

 Though based on the original version of Battle Arena Toshinden 2, Battle Arena Toshinden URA has altered gameplay, making it feel notably different.
 It also has all new arenas, a new story, a different CG intro, new rendered cinemas, and four exclusive new characters (Ripper, Ronron, Replicant and Wolf) that replace four of the original version's characters (Gaia, Chaos, Uranus and Master).
-Though within the game "URA" is an abbreviation, the word "Ura" also has combat connotations in Japanese.
+Though within the game "URA" is an acronym, the word "Ura" also has combat connotations in Japanese.

-Toshinden 2 was ported to the PC.
+Toshinden 2 was ported to the PC by American developer Kinesoft.
 It is a Windows port of the PlayStation version with arcade graphical fidelity, the ability to play the game in higher resolutions and some additional options, such as the ability to remap all the controls (the PlayStation version only allows the remapping of the shoulder buttons).
 Unlike the original PlayStation version, it also saves unlocked characters, settings and results, but the introductory movie was removed.